Emmer Green: Education

 There are two primary schools, Emmer Green Primary School and The Hill Primary which is situated between Emmer Green and Caversham, and the comprehensive Highdown School and Sixth Form Centre which was rated as outstanding by Ofsted in 2010.

 Chalk mining

 There is at least one disused chalk mine in Emmer Green, referred to as Emmer Green (Hanover) Chalk Mine, with the principal access located at the junction of Peppard Road and Kiln Road (OS Grid Ref: SU722769).

 Transport

-It is served by three principal bus routes and one community link route.
-The 24 route runs from Central Reading and serves a circular route round Emmer Green.
-The 23 route runs from Central Reading and serves a circular route round Caversham Park and the eastern part of Emmer Green.
-The 25 route runs from Central Reading to Peppard Common in South Oxfordshire.
-The Community Link 28 operates 3 buses per day between Central Reading and various locations in Caversham Park, Emmer Green and Caversham.
-Two of these buses reach to Southcote, Tilehurst and Purley on Thames, west of Reading.
+It is served by two principal bus routes and two school service routes.
+The 24 route runs from Central Reading and serves a circular route round Caversham Park and the eastern part of Emmer Green.
+The 25 and 25a route runs from Central Reading to Peppard Common (25) and Sonning Common (25a) in South Oxfordshire.
+Routes 80 and 84 operate links to Reading School and Chiltern Edge School respectively.

 Religion

 St Barnabas is the local Church of England parish church.
 The present building was consecrated on 29 June 1929 and the previous nineteenth century church is still in use as a village hall.